storageos/storageos.github.io/_docs/operations/external-kv.md

 &nbsp; <!-- this is a blank line -->

 Etcd availability is mandatory for proper functioning of StorageOS.
-Relevant operations such as create, mount, delete or unmount volumes require access to the etcd cluster.
+In particular, changes to the cluster (adding or removing volumes or replicas, etc.) require access to the etcd cluster.
+In the event that etcd becomes unavailable, StorageOS clusters become read only, allowing access to data but preventing metadata changes.

 When using an external `etcd`, the user must maintain the availability and integrity of the etcd cluster, so StorageOS can use it as a service.